playframework/play-generated-docs/manual/working/scalaGuide/main/forms/ScalaCsrf.md

 ### Play's CSRF protection

 Play supports multiple methods for verifying that a request is not a CSRF request.
 The primary mechanism is a CSRF token.
-This token gets placed either in the query string or body of every form submitted, and also gets placed in the users session.
+This token gets placed either in the query string or body of every form submitted, and also gets placed in the user's session.
 Play then verifies that both tokens are present and match.

-To allow simple protection for non browser requests, Play only checks requests with cookies in the header.
+To allow simple protection for non-browser requests, Play only checks requests with cookies in the header.
 If you are making requests with AJAX, you can place the CSRF token in the HTML page, and then add it to the request using the `Csrf-Token` header.

 Alternatively, you can set `play.filters.csrf.header.bypassHeaders` to match common headers: A common configuration would be: